You are here: Home > Court Offices >Domestic Relations

 How do I find out about my payments?

 The Domestic Relations Office has a 24-hour phone system that can update you on the status of your payments.
-You may call the state number toll free 1-877-727-7238 for payment information or you may access the portal through the Internet at www.childsupport.state.pa.us
+You may call the state number toll free 1-877-727-7238 for payment information or you may access the portal through the Internet at www.childsupport.state.pa.us You will need your ten digit member number to set up a password in order to access your case information.

 If you have any questions that are not addressed on this page, you can contact our office for further information.
 There are no stupid questions!